Elegant man and woman facing each other with Sugarbook logo and Join Free Now call to action, representing global sugar dating platform

 Online-only arrangements are not automatically easier, but they can be more intentional when the platform is built for honest communication.
 Take your time, screen carefully, and choose a space that supports the kind of connection you actually want.

-How can I tell if a sugar daddy app has too many fake profiles?
+How can I tell if a platform has too many fake or low-intent profiles?